-Does your teenage suffer from low self-esteem due to teenage age breakouts?
-Teenage acne is a normal occurrence during puberty but it can also strike any anytime during your life.
-The best way to treat acne is to develop a healthy skincare routine.
+Does your teenager suffer from low self-esteem due to teenage-age breakouts?
+Teenage acne is a normal occurrence during puberty but it can also strike at any anytime during your life.
+The best way to treat acne is to develop a healthy skin care routine.

 Disclosure: This post contains affiliate links.

 As an adult, let me tell you, having acne is rather embarrassing and I wish that my mom taught me proper tips when I was a teenager.
-Over the years, I have tried countless over the counter remedies and gone to the dermatologist.
+Over the years, I have tried countless over-the-counter remedies and gone to a dermatologist.
 The number one lesson that I have learned is that consistency matters and prevention goes a long way.
 I’m a slacker in this department and tend to spot treat as acne crops up.
 Instead, I should have developed a healthy skin routine and put in the effort to prevent acne.

 Dehydration also causes your skin to appear dry, dull, tight, or flakey.
 Drinking plenty of water on a daily basis can help prevent your skin from appearing dry, dull, tight, or flakey.
 Dry skin can be just as unappealing as acne blemishes.

 Remove Makeup Before Bed

 Ladies, this tip is mostly aimed at you.
 When you are super tired at bedtime, it can be tempting to leave your makeup on and remove it in the morning.
 I get it sometimes, you don’t mean to fall asleep with your makeup on.
 Occasional incidents won’t hurt you but you don’t want to develop a bad habit of falling asleep with your makeup on.